Can NaHCO3 enhance your performance?

 A variety of studies have been carried out to try and identify the role of sodium bicarbonate on performance (refer to Table 1).

 The main differences in the studies were in the amount of sodium bicarbonate ingested, the control substances used alongside bicarbonate and the duration of the exercise.
-It is likely that large individual differences exist as far as response to supplementation is concerned, e.g. sprinters build up more acid in their muscles than endurance athletes, so it is likely that they will benefit more from the buffering ability of bicarbonate than endurance athletes.
+Large individual differences exist as far as response to supplementation is concerned, e.g. sprinters build up more acid in their muscles than endurance athletes, so it is likely that they will benefit more from the buffering ability of bicarbonate than endurance athletes.
 It has been suggested that the more highly trained athletes are less likely to benefit from the use of bicarbonate because their bodies natural buffering systems are already so well developed, however, this is just speculation at present.

 Studies using a dosage of 0.3g.kg.bm (grams per kilogram body mass) seemed to show an improvement in performance whereas those utilising 0.2g.kg.bm or less seemed to show no improvement in performance.
 Studies using control substances such as calcium carbonate and sodium chloride found a benefit in performance when used in conjunction with sodium bicarbonate, whereas studies utilising other control substances, or a higher amount of sodium was inconclusive.

 To conclude on the use of such a substance, it must be noted that the International Olympic Committee (IOC) does not explicitly ban the use of sodium bicarbonate or other buffering agents.
 The use of such a substance may, however, be considered as a violation of the IOC doping rule which states that 'athletes shall not use any physiological substance in an attempt to artificially enhance performance', McNaughton et al. (1999).